-Facilitators are challenged to become channels of hope in their own communities and churches, and to actively work towards building a caring and responsible faith community.
+Facilitators are challenged to become Channels of Hope in their own communities and churches and to actively work towards building a caring and responsible faith community.

-On completion of the course, facilitators will become part of the CABSA facilitator family and will receive basic mentoring from CABSA for a minimum period of five years after the training.
+On completion of the course, facilitators will become part of the CABSA family and will receive basic mentoring from CABSA for a minimum period of five years after the training.

 Logistical details of the training

 This training program is very intensive and stretches over seven days.
 The long hours and amount of homework and preparations requires in-house training.
-Training normally starts on a Monday at lunch time and finishes on Sunday at lunch time.

 Ideal group size